 Every complaint will receive fair and proper consideration and a timely response but in order for the school to investigate a complaint, it needs to be made within 3 months of the incident/issue occurring.
 If a complaint is older than 3 months it will not normally be investigated.

-The school will do all it can to resolve concerns or complaints and to ensure parents/carers are happy with the education their child receives at the school.
-Parents/carers’ and pupils can be assured that all complaints and expressions of concern, whether raised informally or formally, will be treated seriously and will be dealt with in a sensitive, impartial and confidential manner.
-It should also be noted that malicious complaints may incur appropriate action by the school.H
+The school will do all it can to resolve concerns or complaints and to ensure complainants are happy with the education their child receives at the school.
+Complainants’ and pupils can be assured that all complaints and expressions of concern, whether raised informally or formally, will be treated seriously and will be dealt with in a sensitive, impartial and confidential manner.
+The school will seek to resolve complaints in an open and transparent manner and acknowledge that complaints can foster opportunities for development and improvement.
+It should also be noted that serial or malicious complaints may incur appropriate action by the school.

+We will not normally investigate anonymous complaints.
+However, the Headteacher or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation.

 Correspondence, statements and records will remain confidential except in so far as is required by Part 7 paragraph 33 (k) of the Education (Independent Schools Standards) Regulations 2014; where disclosure is required in the course of the school’s inspection; or where any other legal obligation prevails.

+It is reasonable and legal for personal information relating to the child/parent to be shared with the One Education Advisor supporting the school in responding to a parental complaint.
+Normal protocols in ensuring the security of that information should be observed.

 1. PURPOSE OF THE POLICY